artem-burashnikov/depinspect/README.md

 depinspect list-all ubuntu > ubuntu_available_data.txt
 ```

-### Initialize or re-initialize the database
+### Initialize or update the metadata in databases

-The tool ensures that databases exist before you can query for information.
-You can also manually call this process (for example, in order to update the stored metadata) by running:
+The metadata is stored in SQLite databases.
+You can manually update it by running:

 ```sh
 depinspect update